 With the introduction of a new range of game consoles, it’s helpful that the RX-A2A supports the higher video resolutions of these devices.

-Of course, if you don’t have an input device with the new video formats, you can still use any of the HDMI inputs.
+Of course, you can still use any of the HDMI inputs if you don’t have an input device with the new video formats.

 If you have an 8K display, this receiver will only upscale internally to 4K.

-However, this won’t be a problem because your 8K display device can scale any input resolution to 8K.
+However, this will be fine because your 8K display device will scale any input resolution to 8K.

 Other new features of the HDMI 2.1 specification – VRR, ALLM, QMS and QFT – are available via a firmware update.

-You should be aware that the 8K pass-through support will also require the firmware update.
+You should know that the 8K pass-through support will also require the firmware update.

 If you are not a gamer with the latest console or graphics card, then most of the improvements provided by the HDMI 2.1 features won’t affect you much.